The law on work status has had a lot of press coverage. Here is a brief guide on key issues for businesses to consider.

 Criticism of working practices, particularly relating to people working in the gig economy and on zero-hours contracts, led to a review by Matthew Taylor.
 In his report, published back on 11 July 2017, he put forward various proposals.

 The Government has now introduced some measures to address concerns raised by Matthew Taylor.
-New legislation has included extending the right to a day one written statement of rights to workers (going further to include detail on rights such as eligibility for sick leave and pay and details of other types of paid leave, such as maternity and paternity leave).
-Another measure is to increase fines from £5,000 to £20,000 for aggravated breaches of workers’ employment rights.
-The Government has also published its Good Work Plan.
-The Government, among other things, proposes improving the clarity of work status (including considering aligning the employment status frameworks for the purposes of employment rights and tax) and introducing a new single labour market enforcement agency so that that vulnerable workers are more aware of their rights and compliance is improved.
+Workers now have the right to a day one written statement (to include, for example, details of any paid leave the worker is entitled to).
+Another measure that has been introduced is increasing fines from £5,000 to £20,000 for aggravated breaches of workers’ employment rights.
+In the government’s Good Work Plan, the government proposed improving the clarity of work status (including considering aligning the employment status frameworks for the purposes of employment rights and tax).
+Other recommended reform includes introducing a new single labour market enforcement agency so that that vulnerable workers are more aware of their rights and compliance is improved.

 This guide is intended for guidance only and should not be relied upon for specific advice.